 The Loving Pets Bella Bowls Pet Bowl is a great choice if you want a stainless-steel bowl with an interesting design on the outside.
 The stainless-steel inner is complemented by a colorful poly-resin exterior in a range of shades.
 The removable, non-slip base means you can use this bowl right on the floor.
 Simply remove the base when it’s time to put this through the dishwasher.

 Stainless steel is what most vets prefer for water and food bowls because it doesn’t harbor bacteria like plastic can.
 These bowls are made from premium quality materials and will last for many years.
 You might find that the decal patterns on the outside of the bowls fade over time, but that doesn’t affect their functionality.

 6. Frisco Non-Skid Stainless Steel Bowl

 The Firsco Non-Skid Stainless Steel Bowl is a great budget choice.
 Available in four sizes to suit all dog breeds, this stainless-steel bowl has a wide non-slip base that not only prevents it from moving but also stops it from tipping over.
 Stainless steel is an excellent material for dog bowls because it’s easy to clean and doesn’t harbor bacteria.

 Some stainless-steel dog bowls look functional but not much else.
 Thanks to the subtle embossed paw prints on the side of this bowl, it’s also attractive to look at!
-This bowl can be placed in the dishwasher, although it’s recommended to remove the non-slip base before you do this.
+This best dog food bowl can be placed in the dishwasher, although it’s recommended to remove the non-slip base before you do this.

 7. Park Life Designs Ceramic Dog Water Bowl